jbrodriguez/unbalance/README.md

 ## Introduction
 With unBALANCE, you select a disk that you want to have as much free space available as possible, and it will move the folders/files to other disks filling them up, as space allows.

+In other words, it takes everything off a disk and spreads it among your other disks to clear the selected disk.

 The logic is quite simple:<br>
 Get all elegible folders from the source disk<br>
 Order the target disks by free space available<br>
 For each disk, fill it up as much as possible with folders/files from the source disk, leaving some headroom (currently set at 450Mb).<br>

 Internally, all move operations are handled by [diskmv](https://github.com/trinapicot/unraid-diskmv).
+The icon was created by [hernandito](http://lime-technology.com/forum/index.php?topic=39707.msg372508#msg372508)

 The array must be started for the app to work.